Suite for Redmond, a Season of Wonders

 Wear your Pinkest apparel or go dapper with a suit!
 Bring your Bestest Cake to share!
 Four o'clock May 3, 2014 City Hall Campus.

-Suite for Redmond, a Season of Wonders culminates on August 7th, the opening evening of Redmond’s new Night Market, with Nocturne for Rookery.
+Suite for Redmond, a Season of Wonders culminates on August 21st, the opening evening of Redmond’s new Night Market So Bazaar, with Nocturne for Rookery.
 As twilight arrives, we’ll process from the Night Market, along Bear Creek Parkway and into the stand of noble Douglas Firs where the great blue herons once nested.

 Join the menagerie of luminous Grandmother Owls, Alchemist Cats and Moon-Drunk Rabbits in a primordial evergreen rite, celebrating nature in an urban environment, reminding all of the innate, enduring majesty of these regal trees.